procf/procf.github.io/research/sim/index.md

 %}

-In our lab we are very much interested in understanding the physics and rheology of particulate systems.
+In our lab, we are deeply interested in gaining insight into the physics and rheology of particulate systems.
 Our research primarily focuses on understanding the coupling between intricate structures that different particles form at mesoscale, as a result of their interactions at the microscale, and ultimately the emergent rheological/ mechanics of the colloidal system at the macroscale.
-We pursue this through detailed simulations and aim to build a truly multi-scale physical description to colloidal rheology, and more generally soft glassy m
+We pursue this through detailed simulations and aim to build a truly multi-scale physical description to colloidal rheology, and more generally soft glassy materials.

 {% include section.html %}